-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the materials sector.
+Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the recycling sector.
 As there is a large number of startups working on a wide variety of solutions, we want to share our insights with you.
-This time, we are taking a look at 5 promising plastic recycling startups.
+This time, we are taking a look at 5 promising plastic recycling companies.

 ReNew ELP – Plastic Waste To Chemicals & Oil

 The rapid production of plastics in the world results in a disproportional increase in plastic waste.
 This waste is present practically everywhere in our environment.
 Due to the thousands of years that it takes for plastic to decompose, it causes harmful effects on the environment today.
 As a result, startups are rushing to develop solutions to recycle plastic waste and create useful byproducts.

 British startup ReNew ELP provides a platform for converting end-of-life plastics into useful high-grade chemicals and oils.
 The startup’s process to convert plastic waste involves the use of a patented Catalytic Hydrothermal Reactor, which uses water at supercritical temperatures, to create valuable by-products.

 Loop Industries – Dimethyl Terephthalate (DMT) & Monoethylene Glycol (MEG) Separation

 PET-based plastic waste is one of the biggest environmental challenges today.
 According to data collected by the US Environmental Protection Agency (EPA), there are an estimated 14 million tonnes of PET-based plastic as solid waste.
 Meanwhile, the increasing rate of plastic waste is damaging our ecosystem.
 As a result, many startups have developed methods to convert solid plastic waste into reusable products.